-With its tragic history and centuries old culture, Cambodia is a country that is sure to move your feelings.
-It may not be the best in South East Asia regarding landscapes, but a laid back atmosphere, the eagerness to rise again after so much struggle and the dramatic Mekong shores really made it one of our favorite destinations, probably the most interesting in continental SEA.
+With its tragic history and centuries-old culture, Cambodia is a country that is sure to move your feelings.
+It may not be the best in South East Asia regarding landscapes, but a laid-back atmosphere, the eagerness to rise again after so much struggle and the dramatic Mekong shores really made it one of our favorite destinations, probably the most interesting in continental SEA.

 While Cambodia truly is still a cheap country you may find some of the hints here useful if your budget is really tight.
+If you don’t know much about this country, check these interesting facts to know about Cambodia.

 If you’re interested in an alternative itinerary, here’s the detailed description of our bicycle tour in Cambodia, complete with map and elevation profile: